datacamp-content-public/Intro-to-Epidemiology-in-R/slides/chapter_1_b7ea212d0bae6a3d3514dd58c35b060d.md

 ```

-- Make a note of the operators we will use in R:  +, -, *, /, ^
+- Notice the operators we will use in R:  +, -, *, /, ^
 - The assignment operator: <-
 - And the comment character: #